danuttene94/danuttene94/README.md

-1. The purpose of test_positive_login.py is to save time, at each new release we must do a regression testing on the WEB interface of the switch.
+1. The purpose of "test_positive_login.py" is to save time, at each new release we must do a regression testing on the WEB interface of the switch.
 Better said, we have to log in using the switch IP, pass over a security warnining, check if the 5 main buttons work as expected.
 I also added a search&screenshot at the end to search for the release we need.

-2. The purpose of test_negative_log_in.py is an addition for the test_positive_login.py, just to check if you can log in the WEB interface of the switch with a wrong password.
+2. The purpose of "test_negative_log_in.py" is an addition for the test_positive_login.py, just to check if you can log in the WEB interface of the switch with a wrong password.

+3. The purpose of "Login_and_checks_test.py" is to do a log in on a test page and a few checks that the link is correct and given text is found on the page.

+4. The purpose of "Temperature_test.py" is to do a Log in on the switch web management interface, go to "System Temperature" menu and do a screenshot of the page.
+This option was used because the box that contained the temperature number is not selectable so i couldn't find the element and do an assert on the text.